GVancauwenberghe/gvancauwenberghe.github.io/_pages/development.md

 **Description:** The major objective of this project was to support the establishment and operation of the Mekong Delta Center by presenting international good practices of funding Spatial Data Infrastructures (SDIs) and providing detailed recommendations for the funding of the Center.
 The project consisted a four main activities: 1) a literature review on international experiences in sustainable funding of SDIs and similar initiatives; 2) a series of case studies of SDIs with operational and funding modalities other than central government budget funds; 3) an assessment of the regulations on Vietnamese public service organizations’ funding and governance; and 4) the development of recommendations for the long-term funding of the Mekong Delta Center.
 Responsible for the literature review on SDI business models and funding models, the design and implementation of six cases studies on international SDI initiatives and the development of recommendations covering the different phases of establishing and operating an SDI, based on the results and findings of the literature review, case studies and assessment of the local context.

 **Activities performed:**
+* Literature review on SDI business models and funding models
+* In-depth analysis of the business and funding model of six international SDI initiatives
+* Drafting of recommendations on the business and funding model of the Mekong Data Center

 ## SEED4NA - Spatial Data Infrastructures and Earth Observation Education and Training for North-Africa
 **Year:** 2020-2024